 Back hair length check photos April 2016

-Tracking and recording your progress visually is important, especially if you have super shrinkage like myself , notice how my hair without pulling looks like it is about arm pit length.
-This visual aid will help me to keep track and record my progress giving me that much needed motivation and confirmation that my hair is actually growing.
+Tracking and recording your progress visually is important, especially if you have super shrinkage like myself, notice how my hair without pulling looks like it is about armpit length.
+This visual aid will help me to keep track and record my progress giving me that much-needed motivation and confirmation that my hair is actually growing.
 Kinky hair, especially tightly curled Type 4 hair, has the tendency not to show it true length even when stretched.
 Only by actually pulling my already stretched hair can I actually see my true length.
-It is therefore important for Type 4 hair ladies to closely monitor their hair growth and not to give up on the journey wrongly believing it is “not growing”.
+It is important for Type 4 hair women to closely monitor their hair growth and not to give up on the journey wrongly believing it is “not growing”.

 What method do you use to retain length?
+Do you do regular hair length checks?
 Have you found your tried and tested length retention regime?
 Comment below to let me know what is your go-to protective style.

 Happy hair journey